jdhitsolutions/PSJsonCredential/Docs/Import-PSCredentialFromJson.md

 ### -Path

-Enter the name of a json file.
+Enter the name and path of a json file.

 ```yaml
 Type: String